-&lt;sup>3 The U.S. Census defines persons of Arab ethnicity as persons who trace their ancestry to one of the following 17 countries: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Sudan, Tunisia, United Arab Emirates, and Yemen.
+3 The U.S. Census defines persons of Arab ethnicity as persons who trace their ancestry to one of the following 17 countries: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Sudan, Tunisia, United Arab Emirates, and Yemen.
 The International Organization for Migration defines the Middle East and North Africa (MENA) region using the same 17 countries.

 The results in Table 1 are based on first responses to the ancestry question and exclude persons who responded affirmatively to the Hispanic origin question.
 As seen in the table, there are 131 groups where at least two-thirds of respondents identified as non-Hispanic white.
 The top 5 ethnic categories combined make up 62% (n=100,413,909) of all the groups listed in Table 1, and the top 15 ethnic categories combined make up 87 percent (n=139,359,211).
-European ancestries dominate this group, but there is a sizable and growing number of national origin groups of non-European descent (highlighted in yellow).
+European ancestries dominate this group, but there is a sizable and growing number of national origin groups of non-European descent.
+I have highlighted some of the most obvious groups that fall into this category in bold type on Table 1, though there are other groups that arguable belong in the category, too.